shd101wyy/markdown-preview-enhanced/docs/code-chunk.md

 ## Macro
 * **input_file**
 `input_file` is automatically generated under the same directory of your markdown file and will be deleted after running code that is copied to `input_file`.
-By default, it is appended at the very end of arguments.
+By default, it is appended at the very end of program arguments.
 However, you can set the position of `input_file` in your `args` option by `{input_file}` macro. eg:

 <pre>